Enfraktro/Stadium_ticket_management/README.md

 # Stadium_ticket_management
-This is the first part of my final high school project written in C# and MySQL.
+This is my final high school project.